House Price Watch

 100 most expensive houses in Biddlesden

-In the charming area of Biddlesden, nestled within Aylesbury Vale, the real estate market has seen some remarkable transactions.
-The most expensive house sold for an impressive £1,060,000 in 2015, while the least costly was valued at £98,000.
-Since 1997, there have been 13 sales, with the latest occurring in 2017.
-Interestingly, five of these homes are located on the same street, aptly named A43, showcasing a vibrant community spirit.
+In the charming area of Biddlesden, nestled within Aylesbury Vale, the housing market has seen some remarkable transactions.
+The most expensive house sold for an impressive £1,060,000 in 2015, while the least expensive was valued at £98,000.
+Since 1997, there have been 13 sales recorded, with the latest occurring in 2017.
+Interestingly, five of these homes are located on the same street, known as A43, showcasing a unique neighborhood dynamic.

 Sold in September 2015